Graduate Admissions Guide and University Catalog

 • General Description: A succinct description of the academic plan or subplan, comprised of one or two paragraphs that summarize the program's objectives and career options.
 Please note that this is distinct from the Department description previously listed (e.g., it addresses the specific Master's or Doctoral objectives and career options).

-• Contact Information: Contact names, email address, and/or phone numbers for both Admissions and Advising contacts.
-This information is managed by Graduate Student Academic Services (GSAS) of the Graduate College in GradPath rather than in GradApp.
+• Contact Information: Contact names, email address, and/or phone numbers for both Admissions and Advising contacts are pulled directly from the information that is managed in GradPath rather than in GradApp.
 Please contact your program's degree counselor if you need to request a change.

 • Student Handbook URL: The full website address of your program or department Graduate Handbook.
 Please review the Graduate College guidelines for Departmental Graduate Handbooks for complete information.
 Best practice is to link directly to the PDF.